marcbria/docker4ojs/README.md

 $ docker-compose up
 ```

-4) Visit your OJS at: http://localhost:8080
+4) Visit your new OJS at: http://localhost:8080

+5) Fill the forms as you wish but the DB data need to fit with mysql docker as defined in docker-compose.yml:

+* Database driver: MySQLi
+* Host: db
+* Username: ojs
+* Password: ojs
+* Database name: ojs
+* Unckeck "Create new database"

 # Tags

-* **latest:** Last OJS version from pkp's github (master branch).
+* **latest:** Last DEV OJS version from pkp's github (master branch).
 * **version:** Build an specific branch.
-You need to specify -e param in the docker-compose file with the pkp's specific branch name.
+You need to modify the the docker-compose file with the pkp's specific branch name or use the -e param.